tsmorrill/tlc-strummer/README.md

 # tlc-strummer

-This is the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2
+This is the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2 The augmented chords have been replaced by suspended chords

 https://hackaday.io/project/25111-t-chordstrum

 Chord strummer with a 12x3 keyboard based on the circle of fifths, like the Omnichord.
 For strumming the chords, a set of eight touch sensitive pads is used.

 Chords are selected as follows: